everpub/openscienceprize/proposal.md

 The open source/open science community is rapidly converging around a set of technologies that will enable highly reproducible computer-aided research publications.
-These technologies include environments to encode and encapsulate dependencies, cloud compute to execute workflows, collaboration technologies that enable remixing, and text formats that enable comparison and merging.
+These technologies include environments to encode and encapsulate dependencies, cloud computing to execute workflows, collaboration technologies that enable remixing, and text formats that enable comparison and merging.